 - Scan Policy

-Before scanning your website, the target host has to be ready for the test.
+Before scanning your website, the target host must be ready for the test.
 Ensure that the target host stays online during the scanning process.
+In addition, you can use the Pause and Stop features.
 To avoid any service breakdowns, you can use the Scan Time Window to set the time for Netsparker to scan the target URL.

 Scanning Your Web Applications